A-J-Bauer/thermo/README.md

 The Arduino itself creates heat so the NTCs position and wire length should be chosen accoringly.

-This will pick up the heat from the Microcontroller:
+The first design picked up the heat from the Microcontroller:

 ![bad sensor placement](https://github.com/A-J-Bauer/thermo/blob/main/readme_img/badsensorplacement.png)